-Important: If you are using this machine with battery pack Models 88640, 88660, or 88675, you must install quick-release harness Model 88622 (not included).
+If you are using this attachment combined with the Model 51810T power head, and battery pack Model 88640, 88650, 88660, or 88675 is installed, you must install quick-release harness Model 88622 (not included).

 Read this information carefully to learn how to operate and maintain your product properly and to avoid injury and product damage.
 You are responsible for operating the product properly and safely.